Road Trip - Schweitzer Ski-Cation

 In search of the ultimate spa experience, we tried out two spots.
 One was right at the mountain, Solstice Wellness Spa, which boasts house-made products, personalized treatments and Eastern bodywork, this place has it all.
 We chose the 90-minute couples session, complete with a charcuterie plate, champagne and a soak followed by a salt scrub, paraffin wax treatment and a one hour full body massage customized with aromatherapy.
 If you want to venture into town, Highlands Day Spa North is a rejuvenating retreat for mind, body and spirit.
 After skiing, I opted to enjoy a luxurious pedicure while the boys played a little longer in the snow.

 Chimney Rock Grill and Mojo Coyote Cafe are available on-site at the Selkirk Lodge for casual fare, and if you’re a little more adventurous, up the mountain The Nest has panoramic views of Lake Pend Oreille.
-You can choose from a fine selection of small plate options while you sip a cocktail, wine or beer at the summit.
+You can choose from a fine selection of upscale comfort food options while you sip a cocktail, wine or beer at the summit.
 It’s truly an experience all on its own and feels like you’re dining at the top of the world.

 An exceptional spot that is fully stocked with specialty foods and artisanal items from around the world is Gourmandie in the White Pine Lodge.
 It focuses on highlighting culinary craftsmanship of the Northwest, and has farmstead cheese, cured meats, soups and regionally and internationally crafted beer and wine.
 Snag some special bites to take back to your room after a long day of skiing, tubing and snow biking, or even to take home to enjoy after your trip.